Fairfax County General District Court: Pay a Fine

 Before mailing a payment after Court, please verify the amount owed at

-To pay by phone, you may call the Traffic Division (703-246-3764) or the Criminal Division (703-246-3305) and pay by credit card using VISA, MASTERCARD or DISCOVER.
-Traffic tickets and some criminal cases may be paid by credit card using the Court’s Interactive Voice Response (IVR) phone system between 6:30 a.m. and 6:00 p.m., Monday through Friday.
+To pay by phone, you may call the Payments/Case Info/Continuances line at 703-246-3764 and pay by credit card using VISA, MASTERCARD or DISCOVER there is a 4% convenience fee assessed per transaction when payment is made by credit or debit card.
+Traffic tickets and some criminal cases may be paid by credit card using the Court’s Interactive Voice Response (IVR) phone system between 6:30 a.m. and 6:00 p.m., Monday through Friday and most Saturdays from 7:30 a.m. to 1:30 p.m.
 To use the IVR, you must know your case or summons number.
 If you do not know your case or summons number, you can go to the General District Courts Case Information system online to get your case number at http://www.courts.state.va.us.

 To pay in person, you will need to come to the Clerk’s Office at the Fairfax County Courthouse, 4110 Chain Bridge Road, Fairfax, VA 22030.
 This applies to Vienna and Herndon Town cases, as well.
 Staff is not available in the towns except on the morning of court.